-To uninstall the Offline Adapter Management utility for Windows, run the following commands:
+To uninstall the Offline Adapter Management utility for Windows PE, run the following commands:

 '''

-X:\>cd "X:\ProgramData\Tarma
+X:\>cd "X:\ProgramData\Tarma Installer\{AE1F1CA1-B626-4447-9208-14607187EC3D}"

-Installer\{AE1F1CA1-B626-4447-9208-14607187EC3D}"

 X:\>setup.exe /remove

 '''

-Installing the Online Adapter Management Utility for Windows
+Extracting the Online Adapter Management Utility for Windows

-To install the Online Adapter Management utility for Windows:
+To extract the Online Adapter Management utility for Windows:

 - 1. Unzip the ElxflashOnline-windows-<version>-<rel>.zip file. - 2.
-Copy the win32 or x64 directory to the directory you choose.

-Note: To run the Online Adapter Management Utility, you must install the OneCommand Manager application and the adapter drivers.
+Copy the win32 or x64 directory to the location you choose. - Note: To run the Online Adapter Management Utility, you must install the OneCommand Manager application and the adapter drivers.
 These components are not included in the Online Adapter Management Utility for Windows.